priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```

-If want to send message about topic details directly on tab click ,  then use  class 'applozic-tm-launcher' in tab along with data attribute 'mck-topicid'
+If want to send message about topic details directly on tab click ,  then use  class **applozic-tm-launcher** in tab along with data attribute **mck-topicid**

 Example-